Thierry-Dumont/RKkit/README.md

  -   Call the  base RungeKutta class contructor.

-The "*.sage" files in methods/ give some examples of such classes.
+Remember that the  "*.sage" files in methods/ give  examples of such classes.

 Be carefull: The coefficients of A and B *must* be algebraic numbers (AA or QQbar) or rational numbers (QQ).